 Swollen eyes are a result of an inflammation in the eye area, which may make the eyes look puffy, red and sore.
 These inflammations are quite common all of us have had to contend with it at least a few times over the past few months, for sure.
-There are a lot of possible causes for swelling in the eye area, which will be explained later on in this article.
-Getting a bout of eye bags when you wake up in the morning (perhaps after staying up late the night before) is an example of a mild manifestation of swollen eyes.
+There are a lot of possible causes for swelling in the eye area, which will be explained later in this article.
+Getting about of eye bags when you wake up in the morning (perhaps after staying up late the night before) is an example of a mild manifestation of swollen eyes.
 The Swollen Eyes should create an alarm in you to protect your eyes from swelling.
-Since, more severe manifestations that persist can be a symptom of an entirely different illness.
+Since more severe manifestations that persist can be a symptom of an entirely different illness.

 How Bad Can Swollen Eyes Get?

 There are certain cases in which swollen eyes might be a cause for alarm.
 As is the case when the swelling does not subside and happens frequently.
 As previously mentioned, the swelling can be as mild as eye bags, which usually subside after a couple of hours.
 In some cases where the swelling is accompanied by other symptoms like rashes and discharge, merits medical attention.
 This could be a symptom of something you might have, or maybe it could be an insect bite.
 When it comes to swollen eyes, it is quite hard to make assumptions.
-The best thing to do when you get a bad case of swollen eye, but are not sure about what it is caused by, then it’s best that you seek medical attention before proceeding to apply topical creams that you may have lying around at home.
+The best thing to do when you get a bad case of the swollen eye, but are not sure about what it is caused by, then it’s best that you seek medical attention before proceeding to apply topical creams that you may have lying around at home.

 Why Eyes Swollen Usually in the Morning?